jbrukh/gpt-jargon/README.md

 ## tl;dr

 Jargon is a natural language, informally specified, intelligently interpreted, referentially omnipotent, and flow control oriented LLM-based pseudolanguage for prompt engineering, currently running on GPT-4.
-You shouldn't understand what any of that means until you read this article:
+See the original article on Jargon here:

   * [Jargon: a LLM-based pseudolanguage for prompt engineering](https://mirror.xyz/dashboard/edit/sPZECVTkrbVq4DerB13Thvqq_XqsDGwTBDD3SSzdI44).